The Essential Elements of Culture

 VI.
 Conclusion: Starting Your Own Investigation

-This overview of the elements of culture is intended as a starting point for your exploration of the primary sources encountered throughout the course, rather than as a definitive statement of truth to be accepted, memorized and repeated.
+As stated at the outset, this overview of the elements of culture is intended as a starting point for your analysis of the historical records of past practices, with an eye to recommending adaptations that could be made to similar contemporary practices.
+The concepts I have explained are not definitive statements of truth to be accepted and memorized, but rather suggestions for how to approach such analysis.
 I do urge you to study, remember, and seriously reflect on the points I have made regarding

 the dynamic nature of belief, which may better be spoken of using terms like "awareness," "reflection" and "trust";